Political awareness, as much as any good social and life strategy, starts with a good understanding of the conflicts of interest.

 And it becomes especially salient during times of financial crises -especially in the banking sector-.

-Then, when the ship risks going down, you’ll see all the captains trying to ransack the ship, and leaving everyone else to hold the bag.
+Then, when the ship risks going down, the captains ransack the ship leaving everyone else to hold the bag.

 1. Executives want short-term profit, even if it might create problems in the future